LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 * Call GetEsgUniverse to retreive ESG data.

-To retrieve ESG data, simply copy the following URL to the browser.
+To retrieve ESG data, copy the following URL to the browser.
 Please replaced \<Access Token\> with the token from the previous step.
 Note that this sample will not cache data on Redis Cache.
 It just returns the JSON message contains all universe list.

 ```url
 http://localhost:7071/api/GetESGUniverse?tokentype=Bearer&token=<Acccess Token>